 That’s why we launched Flexible Friday, a new model for work that allows Fronteers to work on the schedule that’s best for them.
-Flexible Fridays are a dedicated day every week where Fronteers are unreachable.
-If employees want to work that day, there are no internal meetings—just time to focus with no expectations to answer emails or messages.
+Flexible Fridays are a dedicated day every week where Fronteers can be more focused on work and less distracted by meetings and pings.
+There are no regular internal meetings and no expectation to respond instantly—just much more time to focus on creative work and mental well-being.

 Why did we do this?

 The way work is organized has been wrong for a while now.
 It was already obvious in the accelerating burnout rate of employees and the disengagement people are feeling in their work.
 But with no solution in sight, this negative energy has been accumulating for a while, like a barrel of gunpowder, packed tight, looking for a spark to ignite it.
 The pandemic is the spark that finally gave us the opportunity to challenge the status quo, and provided the perfect blank slate for us to try something new.